Significant seizure reductions in patients with Dravet syndrome

 Administration of the 20 mg/kg/day dosage resulted in somewhat greater reductions in seizure rates than the recommended maintenance dosage of 10 mg/kg/day, but with an increase in adverse reactions.
 Patients with moderate to severe hepatic impairment require a dose adjustment.

-EPIDIOLEX cut seizure frequency by ≥50% and ≥75% in more patients with Dravet syndrome than placebo1
+EPIDIOLEX® (cannabidiol) cut seizure frequency by ≥50% and ≥75% in more patients than placebo in the Dravet syndrome trial

 Results from the 14-week treatment period.

-More patients achieved seizure freedom with EPIDIOLEX than placebo
+More patients achieved freedom from convulsive seizures with EPIDIOLEX than with placebo.

 7%